May Day Fast Facts

-(CNN)Here's some background information about May Day, referred to as International Workers Day in many countries.
+(CNN)Here's a look at May Day, referred to as International Workers Day in many countries.

 Facts: